lglj3321/echo-insights/replit.md

 **Unified Metrics Selection**: Project creation now shows AI-recommended, user-entered, and file-extracted metrics together in a single dialog for streamlined metric selection without switching between separate screens.

+**Manual Category Override**: Users can manually select a different project category if they disagree with the AI-detected category, which updates the recommended metrics accordingly while preserving custom metric selections.

 **Organized Comparison View**: The project comparison page separates metrics into "Overlapping Metrics" (shared across all selected projects) and "Unique Metrics" (project-specific) for clearer analysis.

 ## Recent Changes